Compiled by Hanlie Wentzel and updated 25 September 2022.

 - NOTE: The IEB exam is also used with some CAPS aligned online service providers and mostly private schools.
 The IEB uses the South African national curriculum which is regulated by the Department of Basic Education.
 The IEB NSC is quality assured by Umalusi which is the Council for Quality Assurance in General and Further Education.
 The IEB NSC is also an internationally bench marked qualification and is equivalent to Cambridge AS level.

-- American High School Diploma (Standard & Honors Pathways)
+- American High School Diploma (Standard, Honors/College Prep & Vocational Pathways)

 - Equivalent Foreign Secondary Qualification.

-- For University bound students (need to pass the Honors Pathway option).
+- For University bound students (need to pass the Honors Pathway/College Prep option).

 - Need to apply for Foreign Conditional Exemption.